Matthew Dolan (footballer): Yeovil Town

-Following his release from Bradford City, Dolan agreed to sign for League Two side Yeovil Town on a two-year deal from the 1 July 2015.
-In his two years with Yeovil, Dolan played 94 times in all competitions.
+Following his release from Bradford City, Dolan agreed to sign for League Two side Yeovil Town on a two-year deal from 1 July 2015 – the club he had previously played for on loan in 2013.
+On 8 August 2015, Dolan scored on his first game back for the club in a 3–2 defeat against Exeter City.
+He made headlines in August 2016 after he scored from inside his own half in a 2–1 EFL Cup win against Walsall.
+In his two years with Yeovil, Dolan played 94 times in all competitions and scored eight times.

 Newport County

 On 7 June 2017, Dolan rejected the offer of a new contract from Yeovil to sign for fellow League Two side Newport County on a two-year contract.
 He made his debut for Newport on the opening day of the 2017–18 season, in a 3–3 draw at Stevenage.
-On 10 November 2017 Dolan scored his first goal for Newport in the 1–1 draw against Port Vale in League Two.
+On 10 November 2017, Dolan scored his first goal for Newport in the 1–1 draw against Port Vale in League Two.
 On 26 January 2019 Dolan scored the equalising goal in the 93rd minute against Championship club Middlesbrough in the FA Cup fourth round 1–1 draw.
 Newport won the replay 2–0 and progressed to the FA Cup fifth round home tie against reigning Premier League champions Manchester City.
 Manchester City won the match 4–1.
 Dolan scored the winning goal in the 2018–19 League Two play-off semi-final penalty shoot-out against Mansfield Town.
-In the League Two play-off final at Wembley Stadium on 25 May 2019, Newport lost to Tranmere Rovers 1–0 after a goal in the 119th minute.
-In June 2019 Dolan signed a two-year contract extension with Newport County.
-In April 2021 Dolan was named as the 2021 EFL League Two Player in the Community for his "exceptional attitude to County in the Community initiatives".
-Also in April 2021 Dolan extended his Newport contract until the end of the 2022–23 season.
-Dolan played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th minute penalty.
-In June 2021 Dolan was selected as the Newport County player of the year for the 2020–21 season.
+In the League Two play-off final at Wembley Stadium on 25 May 2019, Dolan was a 72nd minute substitute as Newport lost to Tranmere Rovers 1–0 after a goal in the 119th minute.

+In June 2019, Dolan signed a two-year contract extension with Newport County.
+In April 2021, Dolan was named as the 2021 EFL League Two Player in the Community for his "exceptional attitude to County in the Community initiatives".
+Also in April 2021, Dolan extended his Newport contract until the end of the 2022–23 season.
+Dolan played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.
+In June 2021 Dolan was selected as the Newport County Player of the Year for the 2020–21 season.
+He was released by Newport at the end of the 2022–23 season.

 Hartlepool United

-On 5 January 2023, Dolan signed for Hartlepool United on loan, the deal will automatically convert to a permanent contract at the start of the 2023–24 season.
+On 5 January 2023, Dolan moved on loan to Hartlepool United until the end of the 2022–23 season.
+At the end of the season, he signed for Pools on a permanent basis.
+On 15 February 2024, Dolan left Hartlepool United via mutual consent following the termination of his contract.